sparklingrobots/nano2017/second_draft/meta/Plot.md

 12. Final sequence at the tree -- getting there, executing, result

+Principles of Delver Society:
+ * Emotional control is critical.
+ * Communal living.
+ * Sustainability and stability.
+ * Human skill over technology.
+ * Think of the group, not the individual.
+ * Violence is forbidden.
+ * They use the bark of the tree as an enhancer for their powers.
+ * Use the life patterns of bees.
+ * Small is all.
+ * Decentralized.

 ### Hero's Journey

+#### ACT ZERO

+A fungus is released from the tree during this seven-year harvest.
+It takes root most deeply in the Delvers, who reserve a special formula for their use.
+This fungus is a hallucinogen that is spreading fear and paranoia.
+There have been some confusing and scary reports from a few border towns and they're convinced they're saving every one.
+But really there is a hallucinogen that the tree has unleashed that is causing some of them to lose it--a fungus growing in them.

+The bad Delvers are trying to unleash some of the weaponry elements of the society--they want to take a nearby town that has some handy resources.
+They are building a broadcast system to activate the people in the communities.
+They're doing this because there have been some confusing and scary reports from a few border towns and they're convinced they're saving every one.
+But really there is a hallucinogen that the tree has unleashed that is causing some of them to lose it--a fungus growing in them.

 #### ACT ONE
 1. hero starts in ordinary world